nandstand/site/content/_index.md

 title: ''
 ---

-This is where I'll put a brief intro and talk about the projects I've worked on and the stuff I've written to help software engineers, as a software engineer.
+This is where I'll put a brief intro and talk about the projects I've worked on and the stuff I've written as a software engineer to help other software engineers.

 Maybe two paragraphs is the right length.
 I think that it would be good to include some stuff about my background, my education, and what kind of work interests me.